Market Analysis: China, Thailand, Japan, India, and the Middle East

 The past five years have set the stage for robust growth in Asia and the Middle East’s horse industries - growth that is now accelerating on the back of strategic investment and rising public enthusiasm.

 The economic contribution of the equine industry varies widely across these regions, but its significance is rising.
 Globally, horses contribute to a wide value chain – from breeding and farming to sports, tourism, and media – estimated at $300 billion annually.
-In mature markets this impact is substantial (the UK, for example, sees roughly £8 billion added to its economy each year from about 1 million horses).
+In mature markets this impact is substantial.
+In the UK, figures cited in parliamentary evidence reference approximately £8 billion in annual economic contribution and around 1 million horses.
+Other industry summaries reference figures closer to £5 billion annually.
 By comparison, the target regions are smaller in absolute terms, yet they are growing fast and creating new jobs and revenue streams.
-China’s horse industry was valued at roughly $1.58 billion in recent analyses.
-This includes spending on equestrian clubs, training, and equipment, and reflects a surge in consumer interest.
-Indeed, 2019 was the first year China published comprehensive equine stats – counting 2,160 registered riding clubs and ~682,000 riders nationwide – indicating a rapidly expanding base that drives economic activity in coaching, feed, tack, and club services.
-Chinese policymakers view the horse sector as a unique industry that spans primary, secondary, and tertiary sectors (breeding agriculture, manufacturing of gear, and services like tourism), with potential to create jobs and boost domestic demand.
+China’s equine market value has been cited in industry summaries at approximately $1.58 billion.
+China’s equine sector has expanded across multiple value chains, including riding instruction, horse importation, facility development, feed supply, and event hosting.
+Growth has been concentrated in major metropolitan areas where equestrian sport is positioned as a premium leisure activity.
+Revenue generation is closely linked to imported sport horses, international coaching expertise, and private club membership models, which have contributed to relatively high participation costs compared to European markets.
+2019 was the first year China published comprehensive equine industry stats, and Chinese policymakers view the horse sector as a unique industry that spans primary, secondary, and tertiary sectors (breeding agriculture, manufacturing of gear, and services like tourism), with potential to create jobs and boost domestic demand.

 In India, the economic footprint of horses comes largely from racing and traditional uses.
 The racing and breeding sector alone employs an estimated 50,000–60,000 people across India, from jockeys and trainers to grooms and farm workers.
-There are nearly 100 thoroughbred stud farms in India catering to racing, and ancillary industries (feed suppliers, farriers, leather goods makers) add further employment – for instance, Indian tanneries in Kanpur produce saddlery for export to Europe and the US.
+There are nearly 100 thoroughbred stud farms in India catering to racing, and ancillary industries (feed suppliers, farriers, leather goods makers) add further employment.
+For instance, Indian tanneries in Kanpur produce saddlery for export to Europe and the US.
 While exact GDP contribution is not well documented, the indirect impact on rural livelihoods (through horse breeding in regions like Punjab and Rajasthan) and on urban economies (via racecourse betting turnover and tourism at major derbies) is significant.
-Similarly, Thailand’s horse industry has been small but present – about 11,800 horses were owned privately (mainly for racing and leisure riding) before a 2020 disease outbreak – supporting a niche equestrian tourism segment (such as beach horseback riding for tourists) and local employment at stables.
-Although Thailand’s current economic contribution is modest, plans for new racecourses and equestrian centers imply a future uptick in jobs and revenue (e.g. construction, hospitality, and betting-related income if wagering is legalized).
+Similarly, Thailand’s horse industry has been small but present, with industry activity concentrated primarily in racing and leisure riding prior to the 2020 African Horse Sickness outbreak.
+The 2020 outbreak resulted in more than 500 reported horse deaths and caused significant disruption to domestic equine activity, as movement restrictions were implemented nationwide for 90 days, affecting racing schedules, breeding operations, and equestrian tourism.
+The episode temporarily reduced economic activity across Thailand’s small but developing equine sector.
+Although Thailand’s current economic contribution is modest, plans for new racecourses and equestrian centers imply a future uptick in jobs and revenue through construction, hospitality, and betting-related income if wagering is legalized.

 In the Middle East, horses are both a passion and an economic strategy.
 In the UAE, the equine sector is considered a “promising industry” and is supported by significant spending.
-Recent figures show that annual spending by equestrian clubs in the UAE averages AED 367 million ($100 million), and about AED 2.1 billion ($570 million) is spent each year just on training racehorses.
-This investment trickles through to many parts of the economy – from salaries for trainers and veterinarians to construction of world-class facilities like Dubai’s Meydan Racecourse.
-Major horse events have a tourism impact as well: The Dubai World Cup (a premier race) draws around 60–80,000 spectators on race day, filling hotels and restaurants.
-Equestrian sports contribute to the UAE’s sports sector, estimated around $2.4 billion.
+Official statements in the UAE reference average annual spending by equestrian clubs of approximately AED 367 million, and around AED 2.1 billion annually for racehorse training.
+This investment trickles through to many parts of the economy, from salaries for trainers and veterinarians, to the construction of world-class facilities like Dubai’s Meydan Racecourse.
+Major horse events have a tourism impact as well: The Dubai World Cup functions as a tourism anchor event, with recent reporting citing attendance exceeding 60,000 spectators and 2025 figures reported at over 65,000.
+Contributing to local economies, events like these fill hotels and restaurants.
+In the UAE, equestrian sports contribute an estimated at around $2.4 billion to the sports sector.
 In Saudi Arabia, the government explicitly links equestrian development to Vision 2030 goals of diversifying the economy and boosting tourism.
 The creation of marquee events like the $20 million Saudi Cup (the world’s richest horse race) has begun to elevate Saudi Arabia’s international profile, aiming to attract overseas visitors and media attention.
 Qatar likewise leverages horses for soft power and economic benefit: it has invested heavily in racing and showjumping, sponsors global equine events, and is expanding its racing infrastructure.
-All told, the Middle East’s equine activities generate billions in indirect value – from luxury retail during big events to year-round employment at royal stables – even if direct GDP figures aren’t always reported.
+All told, the Middle East’s equine activities generate billions in indirect value, from luxury retail during big events to year-round employment at royal stables, even if direct GDP figures aren’t always reported.

 Another facet of economic impact is equestrian tourism.
 Regions are increasingly using horse heritage and events to drive tourism receipts.
-For example, Saudi Arabia is developing the AlUla equestrian village (with racetracks, polo fields, and stables) targeting 120,000 visitors annually by 2035 as part of a luxury tourism strategy.
+For example, Saudi Arabia is developing the AlUla equestrian village (with racetracks, polo fields, and stables), with planning references indicating a target of more than 120,000 visitors annually by 2035, linked to hosting 64 major equestrian competitions.
 Such projects integrate culture, sport, and hospitality, indicating how horses can boost local economies beyond traditional metrics.
 In summary, while Europe and the US still dominate in sheer size of the horse industry, China, Thailand, Japan, India, and the Middle East are seeing growing economic benefits from equine pursuits – through job creation, contributions to GDP (China’s ~$1.6 billion, etc.), and enhanced tourism and cultural exports.
-These regions are recognizing the horse industry as not just sport or leisure, but a driver of economic diversification and rural development.
+These regions are recognizing the horse industry as not just a sport or leisure, but a driver of economic diversification and rural development.

 Breeding patterns in these markets reflect a mix of longstanding traditions and new developments.
 Japan stands out as having a very mature domestic breeding industry, especially for Thoroughbred racehorses.
 As of 2021, Japan had 785 breeding farms with broodmares, of which 717 (over 91%) were concentrated in Hokkaido’s favorable climate.
 Japanese breeders have systematically improved bloodlines by importing elite stallions and mares since the 1980s, resulting in Japanese-bred horses that now win top races worldwide.
 With 251 Thoroughbred stallions at stud in Japan (61 imported, 190 locally bred), the country is largely self-sufficient in producing racehorses, and even exports some to other racing nations.
 This robust breeding sector supports an active sales market: annual foal crops are sold through well-attended auctions, and the domestic racehorse sales focus on quality replacements for an aging race population.
 Japan’s emphasis on breeding for speed and stamina (e.g. descendants of the famous stallion Sunday Silence dominating sire rankings) has paid off both in racing success and in sustaining a profitable bloodstock market.

 In China, breeding and trading dynamics are in flux.
-Historically, China had a massive horse population (over 11 million in the 1980s when horses were essential for agriculture and transport), but that number has plummeted to around 3.6 million today as mechanization replaced working horses.
-The modern Chinese horse industry is pivoting from utilitarian horses to sport horses, but domestic breeding is still limited.
+Historically, China had a large horse population, with research summaries referencing a decline in China’s horse population from approximately 11.50 million in 1978 to around 3.47 million in 2018.
+The main reason is that the culture is pivoting from utilitarian horses essential for agriculture and transport, to sport horses.
+Despite a growing interest in sport horses and breeding-related activities, domestic breeding is still limited.
 A key bottleneck is that mainland China bans pari-mutuel horse racing and betting, which removes the financial incentive structure that typically drives large-scale Thoroughbred breeding.
 Without a vibrant racing circuit, China’s breeding activity has focused on FEI-affiliated sports (show jumping, dressage, eventing) and leisure riding.
 Many wealthy Chinese riders have simply imported horses from Europe or Australia, as reflected in trade data – China was not a top exporter but was increasingly active in horse imports.
 However, the Chinese government recognizes this gap and has signaled plans to support local breeding to reduce reliance on expensive imports.
 For example, initiatives in regions like Inner Mongolia and Xinjiang seek to revive horse breeding, and there are pilot programs (in Hainan province’s free trade zone) that may introduce regulated racing and thereby stimulate a breeding industry.
 Currently, though, high-end competition horses in China are largely imported, and prices are steep – contributing to the high cost of equestrian sport in the country.
 On the trading front, Chinese buyers have become notable at international horse auctions, acquiring show jumpers and even racehorses to ship home.
 As equestrian sports gain popularity in China, expect more international trade (both imports of horses and expertise, and potentially future exports if Chinese breeding improves).

 Thailand’s breeding and sales side is currently minor, but on the cusp of change.
 With only a few thousand horses nationally, breeding has been limited to polo ponies and some racehorses.
 The Thai King’s stables and a few private farms maintain Thoroughbred and Arabian breeding programs, but Thailand historically imported many horses (including retired Australian racehorses for local racing or riding).
 However, as the country eyes becoming a racing hub, there is interest in developing a Thai Stud Book and improving local breeding.
 The Thailand Horse Racing Association has a Stud Book manager and is consulting on how to “raise the level of racehorses” domestically.
 In the short term, though, any expansion of racing will rely on imported stock, which presents a business opportunity for global bloodstock agents.
 Already, international breeders are scouting Thailand as a new client; for instance, Australian and New Zealand breeders anticipate increased sales to Thai owners as new racecourses come online.
 Thailand could also capitalize on Southeast Asia’s climate by breeding a regional type of racehorse or polo pony, but that will require significant investment and expertise transfer.